-- 1. Semester prior to participation: The student shall have earned, the preceding semester of attendance, a minimum of (2.5) units of credit or have earned credit in (70)% of the maximum allowable classes in which a student can be enrolled in the semester, whichever is greater, or a student must have made standard progress for his or her level the preceding semester in a special education program for the handicapped approved by the Missouri State Department of Education which, though un-graded, enrolls pupils of equivalent age. - 2.
-Semester of Participation: The student shall currently be enrolled in and regularly attending courses that offer (2.5) units of credit or (70) % of the maximum allowable credits which may be earned, whichever is greater, or a student must be enrolled in a full course at his or her level in a special education program for the handicapped approved by the Missouri State Department of Education which, though un-graded, enrolls pupils of equivalent age.
-(MSHSAA BY-LAW 213.0)
+- 1. Semester prior to participation: The student shall have earned, the preceding semester of attendance, a minimum of (3.0) units of credit or have earned credit in (80)% of the maximum allowable classes in which a student can be enrolled in the semester, whichever is greater, or a student must have made standard progress for his or her level the preceding semester in a special education program for the handicapped approved by the Missouri State Department of Education which, though un-graded, enrolls pupils of equivalent age. - 2.
+Semester of Participation: The student shall currently be enrolled in and regularly attending courses that offer (3.0) units of credit or (80) % of the maximum allowable credits which may be earned, whichever is greater, or a student must be enrolled in a full course at his or her level in a special education program for the handicapped approved by the Missouri State Department of Education which, though un-graded, enrolls pupils of equivalent age.
+(MSHSAA BY-LAW 213.0) - 3.
+Semester of Participation: If a student is in an extra-curricular activity or sport and receives a failing grade on their progress report, they will be subject to athletic study or possibility of their privileges being suspended.

 Citizenship Standards: You must be a credible citizen.
-Credible citizens are those students whose conduct-both in school and out of school-will reflect positively upon themselves or their school.
+Credible citizens are those students whose conductboth in school and out of school-will reflect positively upon themselves or their school.
 A head coach committee of at least three, on a case-by-case basis, will discipline students who do not show credible citizenship.

 Respect Issue: No relationship, including a team, will work without RESPECT.
 Team members recognize that they must display respect for their coaches, their teammates, their school, the opposing team, the officials, equipment, facilities, and themselves.
 Disrespectful behavior will NOT be tolerated.
 Coaches will handle discipline at their discretion, for respect issues.
-(Refer to Student Handbook re: unsportsmanlike conduct pg.
-26)